Thanaloc/FPSController/README.md

 Player (Layer: Player)
 ├── CameraHolder (position: 0, 1.6, 0)
 │   └── Main Camera (position: 0, 0, 0)
+└── PlayerMesh (optional, position: 0, 0, 0)
 ```

+The mesh (capsule, character model, etc.) goes as a direct child of Player, not under CameraHolder — otherwise it rotates when looking up/down.
+Unity's default capsule (2m tall, pivot at center) aligns with the CharacterController out of the box.
+For custom meshes, make sure the feet sit at Y=0.
+In first person you won't see it, but it's useful for shadows and debug.

 ### Components on the Player GameObject